 Why do we sometimes ask to have sight of your contract with the Health Board?

 We do this because under our legislation, we can only investigate complaints about services provided under an NHS contract.
 Services can be provided under contracts with individual practitioners, partnerships or companies.
 Where there may be doubt about who is the named contractor, we may ask you or the Local Health Board for a copy of the contract to check who is responsible for providing the service.

-The Complaints Advice Team may decide that it is appropriate to transfer the complaint to an Investigation Team to further consider the merits of conducting an investigation.
+The Intake and Assessment Teams may decide that it is appropriate to transfer the complaint to an Investigation Team to further consider the merits of conducting an investigation.
 An Investigator may then contact you to discuss the matter or to commence an investigation.